What do you know about Carbon Offsetting?

 It is important to know more about your personal impact on the environment so you can make some adjustments to your daily lifestyle.
 It doesn’t have to be too difficult, it’s as easy as looking for companies who share similar goals as well as being more aware of your impact on the environment.

-Nectr has made a commitment to help our customers be part of a smart and more sustainable energy movement by offering a 100% carbon offset or a 100% GreenPower electricity plans for residential customers in NSW and QLD.
+Nectr has made a commitment to help our customers be part of a smart and more sustainable energy movement by offering a 100% carbon neutral or a 100% GreenPower electricity plans for residential customers in NSW and QLD.
 We are dedicated to making a difference and our owner Hanwha Energy Australia, is a global leader in renewable energy.

 In order for carbon offsetting to work, it’s important to educate yourself; and others.
 Share this blog with friends and family and make a step in reducing your carbon footprint and investing into carbon offset units together.